bookofproofs/bookofproofs.github.io/_sources/history/18th-century/young-thomas.md

 5. Devised a mathematical method to accurately measure the size of the Earth near the equator.
 6. Established the principle of the reversibility of light, which formed the basis for optical imaging.

 Born 13 June 1773, Milverton, Somerset, England.
-Died 10 May1829, London, England.
+Died 10 May 1829, London, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Young_Thomas/)